hemanth-gowda-96/CardMatch-local-web-js/README.md

 See [TODO.md](TODO.md) for detailed improvement plans and implementation roadmap.

 ### Contributing:
-This is an active project!
+This is an hobby project!
 Check the TODO document for areas where help is needed, especially:
 - Mobile-first responsive design
 - Touch interface improvements
 - Cross-browser testing